dustinpfister/node_cli_tools/roadmap.md

 * (done) new default command started
 * (done) new gen command started
-* The /bin/lib/walk.js file should be used as a normal nodejs lib and not a command via the child_process module
+* (done) The /bin/lib/walk.js file should be used as a normal nodejs lib and not a command via the child_process module
+* nc-ssg should make use of a theme folder in the project folder
+* nc-ssg should create a main index.js file
+* posts should be created in in a /[yyyy]/[mm]/[dd]/[name-of-post]/index.html url pattern
+* page files should be created in a /page/[pageNumber] url pattern

 ### nc-walk